Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ```

 > Some people prefer to provide an alias for *all* columns.
-> Be sure to left align the aliasses if you choose to do so.
+> Be sure to left align the aliases if you choose to do so.

 ## ORDER BY and GROUP BY